Skip to content

 3. Write any produced values to $LOCAL via abtree local write.

-Every value written to $LOCAL must come from an explicit source named in the instruction (tool, command, $LOCAL/$GLOBAL path, or a literal fallback).
-If the source is ambiguous, call submit failure.
+Every value written to $LOCAL must come from an explicit source named in the instruction (a tool, a command, a $LOCAL/$GLOBAL path, or a literal fallback).
+If the source is ambiguous, call abtree submit <execution> failure.
 Do not infer, guess, or invent.

 json